 If you are self-employed or are a freelancer working in Portugal, you will have to pay either Portuguese personal income tax (Imposto Sobre das Pessoas Singulares) on your business income or Portuguese corporate income tax (Imposto Sobre das Pessoas Collectivas).

-Which one you will have to pay depends on the type and structure of your business, but you will need to submit your own regular tax returns so will need to know which tax you’re paying and how much.
+Which one you will have to pay depends on the type and structure of your business.
+However, you must submit your own regular tax returns; you’ll need to know which tax you’re paying and how much.

 This guide will look in more detail at corporate tax in Portugal, including: